1006 Absence from Work

 -

-Employees may be placed on Short-Term Leave Without Pay for various reasons.
+Employees may be placed on Short-Term LWOP for non-medical reasons.
 This leave without pay may be either authorized or unauthorized, as indicated below.
-Short-Term Leave Without Pay must not continue for more than ten consecutive workdays in a continuous period of absence.
-A Request for Personnel/Payroll Action Form must be completed to place employees on Leave Without Pay.
+Short-Term LWOP must not continue for more than ten (10) consecutive workdays in a continuous period.
+A Personnel Action Request Form must be completed to place employees on LWOP.

 -